f-s-h/project-euler/005/018_maximum_path_sum_1/README.md

-Returns the number with the longest collatz sequence below 0.
+Returns maximum path sum of triangular by starting at the top of the triangle below and moving to adjacent numbers on the row below.